-MHSA Funding for the Developmentally Disabled
+MHSA Funding Distributed by the State for the Developmentally Disabled

 From the State Department of Developmental Services (DDS) website: